VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: : Our Proposed VideoLLM

 The only difference in model structure between our \modelname and existing VideoLLMs is that we add two more heads in addition to the language modeling head (LM Head) of the LLM, namely the \textbf{informative head} and the \textbf{relevance head}, for determining whether to start a response after each frame.
 Each head is a linear layer and has a weight with shape $h \times 2$, where $h$ is the hidden size of the used LLM.
 Each head takes the final layer hidden state of the last visual token of each frame as input, and performs a binary classification.
 To be specific, 1) the informative head is designed to predict how much new information is acquired upon viewing the current frame.
 If the model can obtain a ``significant amount'' of new information upon viewing a new frame (which we will further discuss in \cref{sec:data_dense_captioning}), it should classify this frame as \textit{TRUE} category; otherwise, it should classify it as \textit{FALSE}.
 2) The relevance head is designed to predict whether the current frame is related to the user query.
 Similarly, \textit{TRUE} category means to be related, while \textit{FALSE} means not.
 We denote the probability of \textit{TRUE} category of informative head and relevance head as \textbf{informative score} and \textbf{relevance score} for each sampled video frame.
 These two scores will be used to decide whether the model (\textit{i.e.,} assistant role) should interrupt the video and start its own turn.
-Compared with VideoLLM-Online \cite{Chen2024VideoLLMonlineOV} that makes this decision by predicting a special token using the LM Head, our design of using two additional heads has the following merits: (1) By combining two scores we can flexibly set different criteria for response generation, rather than only relying on the logits of the special tokens; (2) The relevance head can be used to precisely perform temporal video grounding and highlight detection tasks, expanding the application scenarios of \modelname.
+Compared with VideoLLM-Online \cite{Chen2024VideoLLMonlineOV} that makes this decision by predicting one special token using the LM Head, our design has the following merits: (1) The ground truth labels of informative scores and related scores are acquired based on the characteristic of the video itself, rather than on ad-hoc response decisions.
+Therefore, there are better labels for models to converge during training.
+(2) By combining two scores we can flexibly set different criteria for response generation, rather than only relying on the logits of one special token; (3) The relevance head can be used to precisely perform temporal video grounding and highlight detection tasks, expanding the application scenarios of \modelname.